ansible-collections/community.postgresql/README.md

 ## External requirements

 The PostgreSQL modules rely on the [Psycopg2](https://www.psycopg.org/docs/) PostgreSQL database adapter.
-The minimum supported version of Psycopg2 is 2.8.
+The minimum supported and tested version of Psycopg2 is 2.5.1.

 ## Tested with ansible-core